rems-project/cn-tutorial/NAMING-CONVENTIONS.md

 # Built-ins

-This proposal may also require changing some built-ins for consistency.
+This proposal may ultimately suggest changing some built-ins for consistency.

       - `i32` should change to `I32`, `u64` to `U64`